Tatum’s layup at buzzer gives Celtics 115-114 win over Nets - NewsBreak

 The Celtics also seemed to tweak their approach to guarding Durant in the half court, fronting him and sending help over the top to limit his driving ability.

-Durant and Irving still found ways to score, but they had to exert increased energy to get off their attempts.
+Durant and Irving still found ways to score at times, but they had to exert increased energy to get off their attempts.

 It didn’t last.

-With Boston leading early in the fourth, Irving got Brooklyn back in the mix with two straight 3-pointers and a layup to trim Boston’s advantage to 98-97.
-Then, following an empty trip by Boston that saw Brown and Horford fail to convert from in close, Durant calmly drained a 3 on the other end.
+With Boston leading early in the fourth, Irving got Brooklyn back in the mix with two straight 3-pointers and a layup to trim Boston’s advantage to 98-97 with just over 9 minutes left.
+Then, following an empty trip by Boston that saw Brown and Horford fail to convert from in close, Durant calmly drained a 3 on the other end to put the Nets in front.

 Brooklyn had increased its lead to 107-102 when Durant was long with a jumper.
 Brown found space on the Celtics’ next possession and connected on a 3 from the wing.
-The Nets turned it back over on an offensive foul on Durant.
-Smart then slid underneath Irving on Boston’s ensuring trip and tied it.
+The Nets turned it back over on a offensive foul on Durant.
+Smart slid underneath Irving on Boston’s ensuring trip and tied it with a layup.

-The score was tied again at 109 with less than 2 minutes left when Durant got a friendly bounce on a jumper.
+The score was tied again at 109 with less than 2 minutes left when Durant got a friendly bounce on a jumper to put Brooklyn back up.
 Horford’s follow shot tied it again.
 But Irving was good from deep on the next time down the floor give the Nets a 114-111 cushion.

-Brown then tied it coming out of a timeout with 38 seconds left.
+Brown tied it coming out of a timeout with 38 seconds left.

 In his latest trip to face his former Boston teammates, Irving received the loudest jeers during pregame introductions and was booed whenever he touched the ball the rest of the way.